 During my trip to Duong Lam, I discovered that the most interesting part was neither taking photos of the old houses nor entering sacred temple sites, but rather talking to the locals.
 I learned a lot about how life was like in northern Vietnam hundreds of years ago, as well as how people there nowadays still tried to preserve their traditions and commemorate their ancestors in different ways.

 For tourists who don’t understand Vietnamese, the visit can become dull.
+You only see houses and rice paddy fields and that’s it!
 Therefore, don’t forget to find a tour guide who can accompany you to Duong Lam and explain to you everything about this special village 🙂

 –> Pin this for future reference: